-There are many ways to do good, and one of our favourite ways to gather people around a cause is through cocktail parties, evenings of discussion, and more.
-Check out how we FÊTE + DO GOOD, below!
+There are many ways to do good, and one of our favourite ways to gather people around a cause is through cocktail parties, evenings of discussion, and more: check out SIP+do good, INSPIRE+do good, and most recently, AIME+do good!

 A tribute to the female activists behind International Women's Day.
 In order to recognize their achievements, we decided to combine cocktails and inspiration, with the help of: